ADMINISTRATION:

 and donated a Town Hall, Library and Swimming Baths to the Borough

 of Stretford, where he had a home at Longford Hall.
-His huge
+His huge donations

-Rylands Library collection, initially predominantly religious
+collection, initially predominantly religious works, which his

-was a devout Congregationalist and despised all religious intolerance.
+He was a devout Congregationalist and despised all religious intolerance.

 When he died, in 188 at his home at Longford Hall, he was buried